 What Is Porcelain And How Is It Made

-Constituents of Porcelain
+Manufacture of Porcelain

 Porcelain is made from a heated mixture of silica, clays, feldspar and flint materials of small particle sizes.
 These materials are combined in varying proportions – until they attain their fired and unfired properties - to form different types of porcelain.
 Let’s take a look at these materials one after the other.

 Silica: Silica is a chemical compound formed by a combination of silicon and oxygen gas; two of the most abundant elements on earth.
 It exists naturally in crystalline, amorphous and impure forms as seen in quartz, opal, and sand respectively.
 Of all filler types, silica is the most commonly used for firing the porcelain body.
-Asides facilitating the firing and forming of the body, it also aids to improve the properties of the final product.
+Asides facilitating the firing and forming of the body, it also aids to improve the physical properties of the final product.

 In some cases, porcelain might contain low-alkali containing bodies like soapstone or alumina.

 Process of Manufacturing Porcelain

 Having selected the required raw materials and taking out the required amounts by weight, they are made to undergo a number of preparatory steps.
 To begin with, they are crushed, then purified.
 After that, they are mixed together before being subjected to several forming processes.
 The forming process could be any of pressing, casting, stiff plastic forming or soft plastic forming.
 The choice of forming process would usually depend on the type of porcelain ware to be produced.
 After forming the porcelain body, it is then fired after which it may be glazed.
 Glazing is the process of firing onto a ceramic body a layer of decorative glass.
 Finally, the porcelain is then fired.
 Some porcelains are formed and fired in such a way that they are referred to as ‘bisque’, that is, they do not have the traditionally associated white colouration.